 - High balances?
 Create a plan to pay down your balances, starting with the lowest balance credit card or loan first, and budget for the extra amount needed to pay down debts.
 Closing accounts will not bring your score up and may actually lower it because it will appear that you are closer to maxing out your available credit.

 Whether your credit score is high, low or somewhere in between, it makes sense to review your current obligations to see where you may be able to save money.

 - Refinance or Consolidate at a Lower Rate

 Rates are at historical lows.
 Take a look at your current loan rates and compare them to today’s rates and chances are you’ll see where you can save money by refinancing.
-Patriot Federal can help by refinancing your home mortgage, home equity line of credit, auto loan, credit cards and more.
+Patriot can help by refinancing your home mortgage, home equity line of credit, auto loan, credit cards and more.
 Another option is to consolidate your debts into one low interest loan.
-Click here to see Patriot Federal’s current rates.
+View our current rates.
 Apply online or call 717-263-4444 or 301-766-7328 for a no-obligation loan quote.

 - FREE Resources to Help You Manage Your Finances

 Less than Perfect Credit?
 We Can Help